mavjav-edu/pcc_2e/finding_employment/what_learn.md

 # How much do you need to know in order to find a job?
 {: .no_toc }

-How much you need to learn to land your first programming job depends on what you already know, and what kind of job you're hoping to find.
+How much you need to learn to land your 2first programming job depends on what you already know, and what kind of job you're hoping to find.
 Here's some perspective on how to think about this question for your own situation.

 *
 {:toc}